 The first time I dealt with Exley, he had published a truly execrable paper in which he measured aluminum content in mastectomy specimens taken from 17 women with breast cancer in which he tried to link aluminum from antiperspirants to breast cancer.
 He also wrote a review article trying to make the same argument.
 In both cases, he failed to make anything resembling a compelling scientific case for aluminum from antiperspirants as a cause of breast cancer.

-So Exley has a long history of trying to tie aluminum to anything.
+So Exley has a long history of trying to tie aluminum to anything, including autism.
 Including breast cancer.
 And like this current paper on autism, he has failed to provide convincing, robust evidence to support his hypotheses.

 My analysis of Exley’s first paper on aluminum and vaccines included the following critique of his data:

 They published nice electron micrographs that show big aluminum globs (my scientific terminology) in some cells.
 I don’t know what percentage of cells include these globs, because they didn’t have a control against which to compare.
 But here are some of the issues – there is no explanation of what are biological consequences of these globs, and no explanation if this representative of what may be the clinical application in real humans.
 Moreover, it is problematic that the lowest concentration of adjuvant used, 2.5 µg/ml which is 2-10X higher than the blood concentration immediately post-vaccination, showed no globs.
 They are using much higher concentrations of adjuvant to get results, and even then, a real human body would deal with it quickly by dilution and secretion.